awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. Log in to the instance to initiate an upgrade for the \.NET Framework and reboot the system when prompted\.

-1. Install the latest version of the EC2Config service\.
-For more information, see [Installing the Latest Version of EC2Config](UsingConfig_Install.md)\.
+1. Install the latest version of the EC2Config service \(Windows 2012 R2 and earlier\) or EC2Launch \(Windows 2016 and later\)\.
+For more information, see [Installing the Latest Version of EC2Config](UsingConfig_Install.md) or [Installing the Latest Version of EC2Launch](ec2launch-download.md)\.

 1. Install Microsoft hotfix [KB2800213](http://support2.microsoft.com/default.aspx?scid=kb;EN-US;2800213)\.

 1. Install Microsoft hotfix [KB2922223](http://support.microsoft.com/en-us/kb/2922223)\.

 1. If you upgraded to Windows Server 2012 R2, we recommend that you upgrade the PV drivers to AWS PV drivers\.
-For more information, see [Windows Server 2012 R2](https://aws.amazon.com/windows/products/ec2/server2012r2/network-drivers/)\.
+If you upgraded on a Nitro\-based instance , we recommend that you install or upgrade the NVME and ENA drivers\.
+For more information, see [Windows Server 2012 R2](https://aws.amazon.com/windows/products/ec2/server2012r2/network-drivers/), [Installing or Upgrading AWS NVMe Drivers](aws-nvme-drivers.md#install-nvme-drivers), or [Enabling Enhanced Networking on Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/enhanced-networking-ena.html#enable-enhanced-networking-ena-WIN)\.

 1. Re\-enable antivirus and anti\-spyware software and firewalls\.